-Part memoir, part guidebook, Stephen King’s classic will appeal even to those who avoid King’s renowned horror-packed tales.
+Part memoir, part guidebook, this Stephen King classic will appeal even to those who avoid his renowned horror-packed tales.
 In this book, King discusses how he came to be the writer we know today, plus he shares the basic tools of writing every writer needs.

 AP Style is known by many as the “go-to” writing style for journalists and public relations pros.
 The Associated Press Stylebook contains more than 3,000 entries detailing rules on grammar, spelling, punctuation, capitalization, abbreviation and word and numeral usage to help you master news writing.

 While many books on this list are aimed at nonfiction writers, this one is for those who dream up their own stories to tell.
-If anyone is qualified to tell people how to write bestselling fiction, it’s prolific author Dean Koontz, who’s sold more 450 million copies of his books.
-This book was written in 1981 and is out of print, but has valuable insight for writers who manage to snag a copy (check the library!).
-It’s one of the best books on writing fiction.
+If anyone is qualified to tell people how to write bestselling fiction, its prolific author Dean Koontz, who’s sold more than 450 million copies of his books.
+This book was written in 1981 and is out of print, but it has valuable insight for writers who manage to snag a copy (check the library!).
+After four decades, it’s still one of the best books on writing fiction.

-Goldberg’s book examines the craft of writing including how to start brainstorming, the importance of learning how to listen, the vital role verbs play in writing, and even how to find an inspiring place to write.
+Goldberg’s insightful book examines the craft of writing including how to start brainstorming, the importance of learning how to listen, the vital role verbs play in writing, and even how to find an inspiring place to write.
 No matter the stage you’re at with writing, this inspiring read will give you the encouragement you need to keep going.

-Aimed at fiction writers, this book tackles everything from models to help with story structure to a variety of techniques to help with crafting great stories from start to finish.
-You’ll even find tips on creating plotting diagrams. and tools to overcome various plot problems that can arise.
+Written for fiction writers, this book tackles everything from story structure models and methods to a variety of techniques to help you craft great stories from start to finish.
+You’ll even find tips on how to create plot diagrams, plus the tools to overcome various plot problems that can arise.

 Books on overcoming the struggles of writing

-The author of Pilgrim at Tinker Creek shares words of wisdom in this handy book where she discusses the difficulties of writing.
-She writes about how hard it is to write and how sometimes it is necessary to destroy paragraphs, phrases and words to re-form them as something even better.
+The Pulitzer Prize-winning author of “An American Childhood” shares words of wisdom in this handy book where she discusses the difficulties of writing.
+She writes about how it’s sometimes necessary to destroy paragraphs, phrases and words to reform them as something even better.
 She also shares advice all writers need a reminder of, like this one: Be more diligent and less self-berating.

-From time to time, every writer suffers from burnout or writer’s block.
-Julia Cameron’s book focuses on the craft of writing and training yourself to be even more creative.
+From time to time, every writer suffers from burnout or writer’s block, and Julia Cameron understands that.
+Her book focuses on the craft of writing and training yourself to be even more creative.

-She offers valuable techniques like starting each morning with a free-writing exercise, and exploring one subject per week that you find fascinating.
+She offers valuable techniques, like starting each morning with a free-writing exercise and exploring one subject you find fascinating per week.
 Her tips for gaining the self-confidence to reinvigorate your creative juices could be of help to any kind of writer.

 Published in 2012, this book helps writers and creators of all kinds overcome the biggest obstacle of all: our inner naysayer.
-The Amazon description says this book is “tough love…for yourself.”
-If something inside of you is keeping you from your biggest accomplishments, this is the right book to pick up.
+The Amazon description says this book is “tough love…for yourself,” so if something inside of you keeps you from your biggest accomplishments, this is the right book to pick up.

 Books on writing as an art form

 This book contains columns from a decade of The Washington Post’s “Writing Life” column, with contributors as diverse as Jimmy Carter, Joyce Carol Oates and Carl Sagan.
-Essays are paired along with biographical information about each author, helping readers learn more about these skilled contributors and their ideas on writing.
+Each essay is paired with biographical information about each author, which helps readers learn more about these skilled contributors and their timeless ideas on the craft of writing.

-The Paris Review offers in-depth interviews with some of the leading names in the literature world, from novelists to playwrights and poets.
-This series of books features a collection of interviews with past and present writing superstars including Ernest Hemingway, T.S.
+A notable magazine, The Paris Review offers 16 in-depth interviews with some of the leading names in the literature world, from novelists to playwrights and poets.
+If you want insight into how superstars like Ernest Hemingway, T.S.
 Eliot, Kurt Vonnegut, Toni Morrison and more penned their esteemed works, check out this book to learn from their revelations.

 World-renowned Irish author Frank O’Connor takes on the short story in this favorite book on writing.
-Short stories are challenging, but O’Connor shares tips and tactics for mastering the art of the short story that can help any writer begin to feel more confident about crafting their own works.
+Short stories are challenging, but O’Connor shares tips and tactics that can help any writer begin to feel more confident about mastering the art of the short story and crafting their own works.
 According to many readers and writers, this is one of the best books on writing short stories.

 Books on making money writing

 Divided into five sections James-Enger ’s book dives into critical topics, such as when it makes sense to ignore per-word rates, how to ask for more money, how to set goals and even how to fire troublesome clients.
-This book is a valuable read when working towards a sustainable career as a full-time freelance writer.
+This book is a valuable read if you want to build a sustainable career as a full-time freelance writer.

-In her new anthology, Martin includes a series of essays from well-known literary icons such as Cheryl Strayed, Jennifer Weiner, and Nick Hornby where they discuss the intersection of writing and money in essays and interviews.
+In her new anthology, Martin includes a series of essays and interviews from well-known literary icons such as Roxanne Gay, Cheryl Strayed, Jennifer Weiner, and Jonathan Franzen where they discuss the intersection of writing and money.

-It focuses on how to craft quality writing that boosts business and helps find and retain customers, including writing tips, content help, grammar rules and much more.
+It focuses on how to craft quality writing that boosts business and helps find and retain customers.
+Plus, it includes writing tips, content help, grammar rules and much more.
 Despite the growing world of hashtags and abbreviations, writing matters more now than ever.

 This post contains affiliate links.
 That means if you purchase through our links, you’re supporting The Write Life — and we thank you for that!